Speakers

 Hubert Bader

-Target group: science teachers, especially at MINT schools, pupils, especially from advanced science courses, chemistry teacher training centers, GDCh local sections, JCF regional sections
+Target group: science teachers, especially at MINT schools, students, especially those taking advanced science courses, chemistry teacher training centres, GDCh local sections, JCF regional sections

 Duration: 45-60 minutes